Learning To Guide Human Decision Makers With Vision-Language Models: Related Work

 \section{Related Work}

-\paragraph{Aligning LLMs.} The standard approach for aligning large language models to human interests is reinforcement learning with human feedback (RLHF) \citep{ziegler2020finetuning, ouyang2022training}.
-Several RLHF-based approaches that target medical tasks exist. \citep{yunxiang2023chatdoctor, wang2023chatcad} proposed medical chat models obtained by fine-tuning existing architectures, while \citep{Bazi2023} introduced a specially designed vision transformer. \citep{seo2020reinforcing} presented a method for improving the performance of an image caption generator with offline human feedback. \method can be viewed as a variant of RLHF that foregoes reinforcement learning in favor of a fully end-to-end fine-tuning strategy, for efficiency.
+\textbf{Aligning LLMs.} The standard approach for aligning large language models to human interests is reinforcement learning with human feedback (RLHF) \citep{ziegler2020finetuning, ouyang2022training}.
+Several RLHF-based approaches that target medical tasks exist. \citet{yunxiang2023chatdoctor} and \citet{wang2023chatcad} proposed medical chat models obtained by fine-tuning existing architectures, while \citet{Bazi2023} introduced a specially designed vision transformer. \citet{seo2020reinforcing} presented a method for improving the performance of an image caption generator with offline human feedback. \method can be viewed as a variant of RLHF that foregoes reinforcement learning in favor of a fully end-to-end fine-tuning strategy, for efficiency.
 It also differs in aim, in that it optimizes the model's guidance for \textit{a specific human decision making task}, rather than for factuality and fairness in general \citep{ouyang2022training}.

-\paragraph{Pathological report generation.} Several approaches \citep{hou2021ratchet, chen2020generating, wang2022cross} have been developed for machine-driven pathological report generation from chest X-ray images using the \MimicCXR \citep{johnson2019mimic} and the Indiana University chest X-ray data sets \citep{demner2016preparing}. \citep{lovelace2020learning} designed a model with a similar objective but they proposed to leverage the \CHEXPERT dataset to enhance the coherence of their model. \citep{tanida2023interactive} introduced a region-guided model to generate pathological reports, thus opening the window of interactive human-guided report generation.
+\textbf{Pathological report generation.} Several approaches \citep{hou2021ratchet, chen2020generating, wang2022cross, wang2023r2gengpt} have been developed for machine-driven pathological report generation from chest X-ray images using the \MimicCXR \citep{johnson2019mimic} and the Indiana University chest X-ray data sets \citep{demner2016preparing}. \citep{lovelace2020learning} designed a model with a similar objective but they proposed to leverage the \CHEXPERT dataset to enhance the coherence of their model. \citep{tanida2023interactive} introduced a region-guided model to generate pathological reports, thus opening the window of interactive human-guided report generation. \citep{srivastav2024maira} used a large language model based on Vicuna-7B to generate radiology reports out of CXR images.
+A slightly different approach was used by \citep{woznicki2024automatic} where the authors used a large language model to extract the structured information out of the \textit{findings} section of a report.
 However, these models are not concerned with optimizing the utility of the generated reports for the follow-up decision making.
 Our approach builds on top of these methods, enriching them with the ability to incorporate surrogate quality information (we use \citep{chen2020generating} in our evaluation, but any of these models can be adapted for \method).